-To insure the family against the premature death of a parent, a Family Income Benefit plan can be considered.
-This is a life insurance policy which pays a regular monthly sum to the surviving spouse or children for the remainder of a pre-set term.
-As children may enter higher education and can still be financially dependent on the parents, it is common to arrange cover until the youngest child reaches the age of 25.
+A ‘family income protection plan’ can be considered to insure the family against the premature death of a parent.
+This is a life insurance policy also known as a ‘Family Income Benefit’ plan.
+This pays a regular monthly sum to the surviving spouse or children in the event of the insured person’s death.
+The monthly benefit continues for the remainder of a pre-set term.
+As children can still be financially dependent on parents for some time after leaving education, it is common to arrange cover until the youngest child reaches the age of 25.

 As it is the take-home pay which is to be replaced, the annual benefit should be the monthly net pay multiplied by twelve.
 If a claim is made, benefits are payable tax-free.
-So for someone earning £30,000 a year gross they will probably take home around £2,000 a month after tax and other deductions.
+For example, someone earning £30,000 a year gross they will probably take home around £2,000 a month after tax and other deductions.
 So cover would be for £24,000 a year.
 You can however insure for different amounts if preferred.

 Family income protection plans can be arranged in the joint names of both parents.
 If one died, the plan would begin to pay out to the surviving partner.
 Cover can be index linked to keep pace with inflation.
-However frequent reviews of your income and situation are recommended to provide full protection at all times.
+However, frequent reviews of your income and situation are recommended to provide full protection at all times.

-Disability & Illness
+Disability & Illness Protection

 The big difference between the Family Income Benefit plan and the Income Replacement Plan is simply that the former requires the insured person to have died, whereas the latter pays out only whilst the insured person is off work poorly.
 The benefit ends when the policyholder returns to work or the cover period ends.